-6. You can complete the entire FAFSA on your phone or online.
+6. You can complete the entire FAFSA on your computer or phone.

-Go to the Federal Student Aid website to access the online form, or download the FAFSA mobile app, myStudentAid.
-(A paper FAFSA is also available.)
+Go to the Federal Student Aid website to access the online form.
+The 2021–22 FAFSA can be completed on your desktop or mobile device or you can download a PDF of the form, print it out and submit it on paper.
 To complete the FAFSA, you will need your and your parents' income tax return from two years prior to your anticipated college entrance date.
-For example, students planning to enroll in college in the fall of 2020, would use tax data from 2018.
+For example, students planning to enroll in college in the fall of 2021, would use tax data from 2019.
 The FAFSA offers a data retrieval tool that transfers your tax information from the IRS website directly into your FAFSA.

 7. You can select up to 10 colleges to receive your FAFSA and Student Aid Report.

 You can add more colleges later.
-You need to include the federal school code for each college to which you are applying, which you can search for in the FAFSA application.
-A summary of the information you reported on your FAFSA and your EFC will be released to these colleges, but they won't see the other colleges that you selected.
+You need to include the federal school code for each college to which you are applying.
+The school codes are provided in the FAFSA application.
+These colleges will see your Student Aid Report, which includes your EFC and a summary of the information in your FAFSA, but they won't see the other colleges you selected to receive this information.

 8. FAFSA help is available.

 Don't be afraid to ask for help if you need it.
 Your high school counselor, a college's financial aid office, and the FAFSA website are all good resources.
-Many states hold FAFSA events (sometimes called "College Goal Sundays") where students can get free, onsite, professional assistance with completing the FAFSA form.
-Visit Form Your Future to find specific locations and dates in your state.
+Many states hold FAFSA events (sometimes called "College Goal Sundays" or "Cash for College") where students can get free, onsite, professional assistance with completing the FAFSA form.
+Visit the resources page at Form Your Future to find specific events in your state.
 The FAFSA website also has an extensive help section.

 9. Changes to your or your family's financial situation that occur after you sign your FAFSA usually cannot be updated.